hiramf/tsp-hiram/docs/log.rst

 + I added a scaling feature to the distance matrix because rounding can cause problems.
 + Found an edge case for the nearest neighbors.
 If there is more than one nearest neighbor, check to make sure they have not been visited before.
 + Next step is to go from coordinates to solution.
 Currently, can go from coordinates to matrix, then matrix to solution, but I don't have test data to do both at once.

+Day 6: 5/4/2020
+################
++ Got everything working.
++ I made the distance constrained solution return a closed loop, but then found out that an open-loop was okay.
+That causes some issues in my implementation.
+They way I was generating the route from the route_matrix couldn't handle an open loop.
+I was able to fix it to allow both open and closed loops in a route_matrix.
++ Added tests for both open and closed loops.
++ Added test data from the `Google OR-Tools example <https://developers.google.com/optimization/routing/tsp#or-tools>`_ to go from coordinates to a solution.
++ The branch_and_cut algorithm does not respect the max_seconds argument for some reason, could be a problem with the library I am using.
+I discovered then when trying to solve the problem with the Google OR-Tools data.
++ Since the max_seconds argument doesn't work, I provided an initial feasible solution to the branch_and_cut algorithm using the nearest_neighbors algorithm.
+This guarantees a solution can be found, even if it is not the optimal solution.